featurist/hyperdom/readme.md

 attachment.detach();
 ```

 Detaches the rendering engine from the DOM.
-Note that this doesn't remove the DOM, just prevents any plastiq rendering events from modifying the DOM.
+Note that this doesn't remove the DOM, just prevents any hyperdom rendering events from modifying the DOM.

 ### Remove